How to Mix Colours When Painting in Acrylics

 Why I like to mix my own colours

 There are hundreds of different paint colours to choose from when you visit the art store.
 If you are like me, they all look so inviting you want to buy them all.
-However, good quality paints are expensive so you probably don’t want to buy a separate tube for every colour you might want to use in your paintings.
-Learning to mix your own colours is not only going to save you a lot of money, it will give you a greater range of colours to choose from for your work.
+However, you probably don’t want to buy a separate tube for every colour in your paintings.
+Mixing colours will save a lot of money and give you a greater range of colours to choose from.
 Read on to find out how I choose which colours to use for mixing.

 Why you need more than one red, one yellow and one blue to mix the perfect colour

-Some people will tell you that to mix any colour you only need only one red, yellow and blue because these are the primary colours.
-Technically, this is true but that is not quite the way it works when it comes to painting.
+Some people will tell you that to mix any colour need only one red, yellow and blue, the primary colours.
+Technically, this is true, but that is not quite the way it works when it comes to painting.
 Here’s why.

 Artists’ paints, or any paint for that matter, are not true primary colours.